 In consideration for your use of Electric Embers services, you agree that you will not:

 - distribute, send, or cause to send any unsolicited bulk email using Electric Embers systems;

-- distribute bulk email (that is, send the same message to more than 250 recipients) using our Mail or Web services.
+- distribute bulk email to more than 250 recipients using our Mail or Web services.
 (Our Groups service is designed to distribute bulk email so it is acceptable there.)

 - violate any local, state, national or international law, except in the context of thoughtful, nonviolent civil disobedience;

 - infringe the rights of any third party, including but not limited to intellectual property rights and privacy or publicity rights;

 - interfere with or disrupt Electric Embers services, those of our users or any other person or service, including but not limited to hacking, portscanning, banner checking or other invasive investigation of machines;

 - make excessive use of Electric Embers services, including but not limited to network bandwidth and computer system resources;

 - violate or cause Electric Embers to violate the terms of our upstream providers’ Acceptable Use Policies;